LibTrace

 rgb::rgb(double r, double g, double b)

-This constructor simply sets the initial values of "red
+This constructor simply sets the initial values of "red", "green" and "blue" to "r", "g" and "b" respectively.

 rgb::rgb(bool v)